 The Youth Culture and Climate course will address contemporary adolescent issues related to bullying, gender identity, tobacco/vaping, drug and alcohol abuse, teen dating violence, and school violence while also teaching students how they can be an ally for their peers.
 This course emphasizes teen relationships and transitions and their impact on society and culture of personal growth, 21st century communication skills, and critical thinking related to careers in education, family and human services.

 Throughout the course of the year, students cover topics ranging from healthy relationships to bullying to suicide prevention.
 They are also responsible for the school’s involvement with Red Ribbon Week, blood drives, and anti-tobacco presentation.
 Students work with a variety of organization, including Interface, Friday Night Live, and StraightUP Ventura to expand both their knowledge and experience.

-In addition to class mini-lectures, guest speakers, and school wide projects, students are given the opportunity to learn via online lessons from EVERFI and Brain Pop.
+In addition to class mini-lectures, guest speakers, and school wide projects, students are given the opportunity to learn via online lessons from EVERFI.